Tushar-Manna/whatsapp-bot/README.md

 ![.env example](/images/dotenv.png)
-put your temporary file location where the files will be stored before sending is this format !important --> do not forge to put "/" or "\" at the end otherwise you will get error
+put your temporary file location where the files will be stored before sending is this format !important --> do not forget to put "/" or "\" at the end otherwise you will get error

 ### step 2
 download yt-dlp and ffmpeg